Collections

 ],

-before*hooks: return modified data to pass to the next hookafter*hooks: return value is ignored (use for side effects)- Throwing an error aborts the operation and rolls back the transaction
+before*hooks: return modified data to pass to the next hook (or the DB).after*hooks: return value is ignored; use these for side effects.- Throwing aborts the operation and rolls back the transaction.

-- Fields -- All field types and validation options
+- Fields - every field type and validation option

-- Schema Builder -- Create collections visually with drag-and-drop
+- Visual Schema Builder - create collections visually with drag-and-drop